US prison official missing after escorting inmate facing murder charges

 A prison official from Alabama is missing after escorting an inmate to a courthouse for a hearing.

-The Lauderdale County Sheriff's Office said in a Facebook post Saturday that Assistant Director of Corrections Vicky White disappeared while escorting an inmate being held on capital murder charges.
+The Lauderdale County Sheriff's Office said in a Facebook post on Saturday local time that Assistant Director of Corrections Vicky White disappeared while escorting an inmate being held on capital murder charges.

 The inmate is also missing.

-On Saturday morning, Sheriff Rick Singleton confirmed the Alabama Law Enforcement Agency, FBI, and US Marshals are assisting in the investigation.
+On Saturday morning, Sheriff Rick Singleton confirmed the Alabama Law Enforcement Agency, FBI, and US Marshals were assisting in the investigation.

-White, 56, who's been with the department for 16 years, left the detention centre with inmate Casey White on Friday morning and neither has been seen since.
+White, 56, who has been with the department for 16 years, left the detention centre with inmate Casey White on Friday morning and neither has been seen since.

 The pair are not related.